vedaant912/MasterThesis/README.md

 2. Stable-baselines3 library for Reinforcement Learning Algorithm (SAC)
 3. OpenAI Gym to create Custom Environment (CarlaEnv)

 [CARLA](http://carla.org/) (0.9.13 version) is used in this project.
+Which is available from [CARLA Releases](https://github.com/carla-simulator/carla/releases).
 Town02 is used in this project as the urban environment.

 ## Usage